Indian Railways Research Guide

 - Another place to try is the Public Records Office at Kew, London.

 - Many governmental and other official documents from British India used to be at the India Office Library at Blackfriars, London.
 The bulk of the records that remain have now been transferred to the British Library at St. Pancras.
-These records are closed to casual visitors, and you have to show proof of being a bona fide researcher with references from an academic or research institution.
+Most of these records are closed to casual visitors, and you have to show proof of being a bona fide researcher with references from an academic or research institution.
+Many catalogs are available online to peruse though.
 The records include company documents, official correspondence, and reports of traffic, finances, inspections, and more.

-- The Railway Design and Standards Organization (RDSO, at Lucknow in India) and the Railway Staff College (RSC) at Vadodara in India have libraries with some records, diagrams, etc. Rail Bhavan in New Delhi has the Railway Board's library, and the production units (Chittaranjan Locomotive Works, Diesel Locomotive Works at Varanasi, etc.) also have libraries as do the various zonal railway headquarters.
+- The Railway Design and Standards Organization (RDSO, at Lucknow in India) and the Railway Staff College (now NAIR) at Vadodara in India have libraries with some records, diagrams, etc. Rail Bhavan in New Delhi has the Railway Board's library, and the production units (Chittaranjan Locomotive Works, Diesel Locomotive Works at Varanasi, etc.) also have libraries as do the various zonal railway headquarters.
 But it is not easy to gain access to any of them without the help of friends in IR.
 RDSO has unfortunately discarded many of its older diagrams and records in recent decades.
+(See below for online access)

 - Other libraries: The Birmingham City Library in the UK has a vast collection of Metro-Cammell rolling stock drawings and other material.
 The Mitchell Library at Glasgow has the bulk of the North British collection (records, photographs), whereas the North British plans are at the University of Glasgow Archives.
 The Sheffield City Library holds material from the Yorkshire Engine Company, and Stafford has the records of the Midland Carriage and Wagon Company.